Everyone listed as an author should meet our criteria for authorship. Everyone who meets our criteria for authorship must be listed as an author.

 Changing the author list after submission requires agreement from all authors.
 This includes additions, deletions, and changes in ordering.
 Requests must come from the corresponding author along with an explanation for the change.
 If the change is deemed to be appropriate, the corresponding author must receive and provide to PLOS the consent to the change from all the authors, including any being added, deleted, or reordered.

 Authorship issues identified after publication may result in a correction.
 In the case of an authorship dispute, the journal will not arbitrate.
-If the authors are unable to resolve the dispute themselves, we will raise the issue with the authors’ institution(s) and abide by its guidelines.
+If the authors are unable to resolve the dispute themselves, we will defer the issue to the authors’ institution(s) in accordance with COPE guidelines.
+The journal will abide by institutional recommendations following authorship investigations.

 PLOS endorses ORCID and requires that all corresponding authors provide an ORCID iD when submitting a manuscript.
 We encourage coauthors to register and use their ORCID as well.